ToriiX/miniprojects/README.md

-### What time of the day did the rocket alarms in the Tel-Aviv area have the most alarms going off?
+### What time of the day did the Tel-Aviv area have the most alarms going off?

 ![image](https://github.com/user-attachments/assets/12af8964-bd62-447a-b5e3-cd46e888278a)